Linear maps in minimal free resolutions of Stanley-Reisner rings: Proof of the main result

 By \Cref{prop:hochster}, $(\ELLp_{\bullet,\bullet}, \partial)$ is isomorphic to $\bigoplus_{U \subseteq [n]} \tC^{\#U-1-\bullet}(\Delta_U) \otimes_\kk S(-U)$, where $\partial'$ translates to the map

 Now the claim follows by taking homology with respect to $\partial$ and applying \cite[Theorem 5.1]{HSV}. \end{proof}

-A particularly simple case of \Cref{thm:main} is the following: \begin{corollary} Let $I \subseteq S$ be a monomial ideal and let $\Fb$ be its minimal free resolution.
-Then one can choose a basis of $\Fb$ such that the maps in its $2$-linear strand have only coefficients in $\set{-1,0,1}$. \end{corollary} See \Cref{conj:3strand} for a conjectural improvement of this result. \begin{proof} We may assume that $I$ is squarefree by replacing it with its polarization \cite[p.
+A particularly simple case of \Cref{thm:main} is the following.
+See \Cref{conj:3strand} for a conjectural improvement of this result. \begin{corollary} Let $I \subseteq S$ be a monomial ideal and let $\Fb$ be its minimal free resolution.
+Then one can choose a basis of $\Fb$ such that the maps in its $2$-linear strand have only coefficients in $\set{-1,0,1}$. \end{corollary} \begin{proof} We may assume that $I$ is squarefree by replacing it with its polarization \cite[p.
 44]{MS}.
 So it is the Stanley-Reisner ideal of some simplicial complex $\Delta$.
 By \Cref{thm:main}, maps in the $2$-linear strand of its minimal free resolution are induced by the restriction maps $\coho{0}{\Delta_U} \to \coho{0}{\Delta_{U\setminus\sset{u}}}$ for each $u \in U$.